-Acousts release the fair value of stock and option awards granted during the relevant fiscal year computed in accordance with ASC Topic 718, rather than the amounts paid to or realized by the named individual.
-We provide information regarding the assumptions used to calculate the value of all awards made to our named executive officers in Note 10 to the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019, and filed with the SEC on February 28, 2020.
-For Mr. Sims, for 2018, amounts include (a) the grant date fair value of the stock options granted to him on May 8, 2018, in connection with his appointment as our interim Chief Executive Officer, and (b) the grant date fair value of the stock options granted to him on January 19, 2018, in bis consulting agreement through February 2020.
+- (1) Amounts reflect the full grant-date fair value of stock and option awards granted during the relevant fiscal year computed in accordance with ASC Topic 718, rather than the amounts paid to or realized by the named individual.
+We provide information regarding the assumptions used to calculate the value of all awards made to our named executive officers in Note 10 to the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020, and filed with the SEC on February 19, 2021. - (2) The amount represents annual performance bonuses earned by the named executive officers for performance during the applicable fiscal year. - (3) For Mr. Suen, the amount represents company paid contributions to his 401(k) retirement savings plan account.
+For Mr. Lyle, the amount represents payment in recognition of his waiver of company-provided medical benefits.